Please register or login to continue

 Every night, the malevolent spirit attempts to enter the castle to take the life of the count.
 The gargoyles were his protection, for they watched over the castle.

-'Without the gargoyles Josep, the evil one would enter the castle with ease'.
+‘Without the gargoyles, Josep, the evil one would enter the castle with ease’.

 ‘I understand that at this moment, what I have revealed to you is confusing and unthinkable, but you must believe me, Josep.
 There is no other way.
 If you do not help me, she will come for me in the end’.

-'But, I thought you told me that the gargoyles protect you?'
+‘But I thought you told me that the gargoyles protect you?’

-'And they do faithfully'.
+‘And they do—faithfully’.

 ‘Then why do you fear this evil spirit?
 You seem to contradict yourself’.

-'Because she wants this castle too.
-There will come a time, when she will be too strong for the gargoyles to stop her, or they will simply stop protecting me and fly away.'
+‘Because she wants this castle too.
+There will come a time when she will be too strong for the gargoyles to stop her—or they will simply stop protecting me and fly away’.

-'I don't know what else to say.
-I cannot stay here, knowing that you are not in your right mental faculties count.
-You should seek the guidance of a psychiatrist'.
+‘I don’t know what else to say.
+I cannot stay here, knowing that you are not in your right mental faculties, count.
+You should seek the guidance of a psychiatrist’.

 It was evident to me that he was on the verge of a mental breakdown or paranoia.
-There were troubling signs to indicate this to me.
+There were troubling signs indicating this to me.
 I had to calm his unnerving behaviour.
-I had requested one of the servants to escort him to his room to repose for the nonce.
+I requested one of the servants to escort him to his room to repose for the nonce.
 I was uncertain of what to do next.
 I could not believe his irrational stories of the supernatural, but I could not let him escape into his paranoia.

 ‘Are you all right, Josep?
 Did the gargoyles startle you?’